NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 3. the variable name(s) for special characters

 ## Namespaces
 Namespaces are identifiers that specify what kind of XML is being used in a document.
 There are different namespaces for different kinds of XML encoding schemes.
-For example, TEI is a flavor of XML created and managed by the Text Encoding Initiative.
+For example, TEI is a flavor of XML created and managed by [the Text Encoding Initiative](https://tei-c.org/).
 The TEI namespace is `http://www.tei-c.org/ns/1.0`, or "tei" for short.
 At the top of an XSLT document, the namespace might look like the following:

     xmlns:tei="http://www.tei-c.org/ns/1.0"

-Developed for the Women Writers Online, the Element Tokenizer has the WWP namespace.
+Developed for [Women Writers Online](https://wwp.northeastern.edu/wwo/), the Element Tokenizer has the WWP namespace.
 This can be seen below:

     xmlns:wwp="http://www.wwp.northeastern.edu/ns/textbase"